mcapuccini/spark-vs/docking-cpp/README.md

 We build a simple c++ docking and then pipped the c++ executable file to our scala application using spark's pipe method.

+## Practicalities

+Please set DOCKING_CPP environment variable in the PATH to the dockingstd binary available at spark-vs/docking-cpp/bin/